zarstensen/obsidian-latex-math/docs/COMMANDS.md

 The method for restricting the set of solutions for a given input varies on the input type.

-If the input is a single relation, then one must restrict the solution set either through the solve modals `Solution domain` input, or in the `lmat` environments [domain field](MISSING LINK).
+If the input is a single relation, then one must restrict the solution set either through the solve modals `Solution domain` input, or in the `lmat` environments [solve domain field](LMAT_ENV.md#default-solve-domain).

-If the input is a series of relations, one must restrict the solution set by applying [assumptions on the unknown variables](MISSING LINK) in the relations.
+If the input is a series of relations, one must restrict the solution set by applying [assumptions on the unknown variables](LMAT_ENV.md#symbol-assumptions) in the relations.

 ### Create Truth Table from LaTeX Expression